 - 1. Push the FX button to display the FX screen. - 2.
 Touch the FX1 or FX2 box in a lower corner of the screen to select it.
 The currently selected effect is highlighted pink. - 3.
-Push INFO to display the effect parameters screen for the selected effect. - 4.
-Turn the knobs to adjust the effect parameters.
+Push INFO to display the effect parameters screen for the selected effect.

+Turn the knobs or touch the onscreen buttons to adjust the effect parameters.
 You will hear the impact of the parameter changes in real time.
+You can also touch a knob on the screen and slide your finger left and right or up and down to adjust the value.
 Here are the available effect parameters: